Unified Light-Matter Floquet Theory and its Application to Quantum Communication: Photon-resolved Floquet theory

 which describes the change of the photon statistics in the two-time tomographic measurement sketched in Fig.~\ref{figCountingStatSketch}(b).
 We can see for instance that the first and second dynamical cumulants

-correspond to the change of the mean photon number $\langle N_k \rangle $ and the variance $\sigma_k^2$, respectively.
-In the rest of this paper, we will analyze Eq.~\eqref{eq:dynCummulants} in a variety of contexts to gain a transparent picture of the photonic dynamics.
+correspond to the change of the mean photon number $\langle \hat N_k \rangle $ and the variance $\sigma_k^2$, respectively.
+In the rest of this paper, we will analyze Eq.~\eqref{eq:res:dynamicalcumulantGenFct} in a variety of contexts to gain a transparent picture of the photonic dynamics.
+The derivation of Eq.~\eqref{eq:res:dynamicalcumulantGenFct} assumes a separable initial state of the form in Eq.~\eqref{eq:initalState}.
+In Appendix \ref{sec:generalizations}, we explain how the PRFT can be generalized to more general initial states such as entangled states in a similar fashion.

 It is worthwhile to point out that the well-defined phase in the PRFT is in contrast to the well-defined particle number in the standard FCS.
 This is the origin of the difference in the measurement protocols for the two cases.
-As shown in Appendix~\ref{sec:standardFCS} the moment-generating function is $\tilde M_{\boldsymbol \chi}(t) = \langle \mathcal U_{ \boldsymbol \varphi -\boldsymbol \chi/2}^{\dagger} (t) \mathcal U_{ \boldsymbol \varphi +\boldsymbol\chi /2} (t) \rangle_{t_0} $ according to the standard FCS, where the phases $\boldsymbol \varphi$ have been evaluated heuristically.
-This results is in profound differences with the predictions of the PRFT for several important quantities (like the second cumulant), and highlights the crucial role played by two-point tomographic measurements in the PRFT.\\
+As shown in Appendix~\ref{sec:standardFCS} the cumulant-generating function is $\tilde K_{\boldsymbol \chi}(t) =\log \langle \mathcal U_{ \boldsymbol \varphi -\boldsymbol \chi/2}^{\dagger} (t) \mathcal U_{ \boldsymbol \varphi +\boldsymbol\chi /2} (t) \rangle_{t_0} $ according to the standard FCS, where the phases $\boldsymbol \varphi$ have been evaluated heuristically.
+This results is a profound difference with the predictions of the PRFT, and highlights the crucial role played by two-point tomographic measurements in the PRFT.
+We note that the first cumulant in Eq.~\eqref{eq:meanAndVariancePRFT} agrees with the standard semiclassical calculation as shown in Appendix~\ref{sec:relationClassicalDriving}.